rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/homework4.2.md

 * * *

-In Homework 4, we create the skeleton of what may be an Instagram-like web app: a way to upload and store images with associated comments.
+In Homework 4, we develop the skeleton of what may be an Instagram-like web app: a way to upload and store images with associated comments.